Crypto Tax Guide Germany 2024 [Kryptowährung Steuer]

 Meanwhile, if you've held your crypto for more than a year, you can dispose of your private asset completely tax free, so it pays to hodl!

 As well as the above, there are some crypto transactions considered income - like mining or staking rewards - that you'll need to pay Income Tax on too.
-You'll only pay tax if you earn above the €256 threshold each year for additional income.
+However, you'll only need to file a tax return if you earn above €256 threshold each year for additional income.

 With that brief intro to crypto taxes in Germany out the way - let's take a quick look at the Income Tax rates to see how much you might pay.